 While one in five HCC patients in the United States are of Hispanic ethnicity, only 38% were within Milan Criteria at time of diagnosis, and thus over 60% were ineligible for liver transplantation, one of the primary curative options for HCC patients.
 Improved efforts at HCC screening and surveillance are needed among this group to improve early detection.

-Key words: Liver cancer; Surveillance, Epidemiology, and End Results; Milan criteria; Hepatocellular carcinoma
+Key words: Liver cancer; Surveillance; Epidemiology; End Results; Milan criteria; Hepatocellular carcinoma

 © The Author(s) 2018.
 Published by Baishideng Publishing Group Inc. All rights reserved.